ayatokura/ai-openscale/cloud-risk-wos-only.md

 ## Evaluate Now
 {: #mrm-risk-wos-only-evaluate-now-opt}

-In the pre-production environment, you can upload test data in the form of a CSV file.
+In the pre-production environment, you can upload test data in the form of a CSV file, a database table, or a cloud object storage file.
+To use the CSV option, drag the CSV file to the drop box.
+To use the Db2 or cloud storage options, you must supply credentials.
 After you upload the data, you can immediately see results by evaluating the new data against the model.

+Connections to the database options are transient.
+To perform the evaluation a subsequent time, you must reenter the connection information.
+{: note}

 ## Copy configuration from a pre-production subscription to a production subscription
 {: #mrm-risk-wos-only-copy-configuration}